Bovidae: Distribution

 Most of the diverse bovid species occur in Africa.
 The maximum concentration is in the savannas of eastern Africa.
 Depending on their feeding habits, several species have radiated over large stretches of land, and hence several variations in dental and limb morphology are observed.
-Duikers inhabit the equatorial rainforests, sitatunga, and lechwe occur near swamps, eland inhabit grasslands, springbok and oryx occur in deserts, bongo and anoa live in dense forests, and mountain goats and takin live at high altitudes.
+Duikers inhabit the equatorial rainforests, sitatunga and lechwe occur near swamps, eland inhabit grasslands, springbok and oryx occur in deserts, bongo and anoa live in dense forests, and mountain goats and takin live at high altitudes.
 A few bovid species also occur in Europe, Asia, and North America.
 Sheep and goats are found primarily in Eurasia, though the Barbary sheep and the ibex form part of the African fauna.
 The muskox is confined to the arctic tundra.
 Several bovid species have been domesticated by human beings.
 The domestication of goats and sheep began 10 thousand years ago, while cattle were domesticated about 7.5 thousand years ago.
+These domesticated species are now found across the globe, being introduced to the Americas by European colonists.